yastapova/live-stock/LiveStockSite/WebContent/README.md

 A customer's current stock holdings [DONE]
-The share-price and trailing-stop history for a given conditional order The share-price and hidden-stop history for a given conditional order The share-price history of a given stock over a certain period of time (e.g., past six months) A history of all current and past orders a customer has placed [DONE] Stocks available of a particular type [DONE]
+The share-price and trailing-stop history for a given conditional order The share-price and hidden-stop history for a given conditional order The share-price history of a given stock over a certain period of time (e.g., past six months) [DONE] A history of all current and past orders a customer has placed [DONE] Stocks available of a particular type [DONE]
 	and most-recent order info